Aliases for GRIN2C Gene

 GeneCards Summary for GRIN2C Gene

-GRIN2C (Glutamate Receptor, Ionotropic, N-Methyl D-Aspartate 2C) is a Protein Coding gene.
+GRIN2C (Glutamate Ionotropic Receptor NMDA Type Subunit 2C) is a Protein Coding gene.
 Diseases associated with GRIN2C include schizophrenia and alzheimer disease.
-Among its related pathways are Immune System and Signaling by GPCR.
+Among its related pathways are Signaling by GPCR and Immune System.
 GO annotations related to this gene include PDZ domain binding and cation channel activity.
 An important paralog of this gene is GRIN2A.

 UniProtKB/Swiss-Prot for GRIN2C Gene